30 Mar The Yoga Diet

 The digestive system is one of the most important systems in the body and links all the other systems together.
 A poor digestive system is the core problem to many health conditions.
 It is affected not just by what we eat but also by our emotions.
 An awareness of the digestive processes and the choices we make in eating can help to achieve both physical and mental balance, bringing peace and wellbeing.

-Kate Woodworth is a senior yoga teacher and yoga therapist, teaching and practicing yoga for the last 10 years.
-See more of her articles and her recipes on Recipe Book on yogapoint.com
+Kate Woodworth is a senior yoga teacher and yoga therapist, teaching and practicing yoga for more than 10 years.
+See more of her articles and recipes at yogapoint.com